botpress/readme/docs/Learn/add-a-bot-to-your-website/index.md

 > ✅ Done!
 >
-> Your bot will now be available in the corner of your website.
+> Your bot will now be available from your website.